top of page

 The Gen X / Midlife Perspective

 Midlife can be challenging due to the “double whammy” of hormonal changes and juggling a million responsibilities—work, helping older kids, caring for aging parents, and more.
-These pressures often push us right back into the exhausting “all-or-nothing” mindset that drains energy and leaves us feeling overwhelmed.
+These pressures often push us back into the exhausting “all-or-nothing” mindset that drains energy and leaves us feeling overwhelmed.

 But being consistent isn’t about wanting something badly enough.
 True consistency comes from setting up your life—your systems—to actually support the kind of life you want to build.